GaoleMeng/domainShiftVisualization/README.md

 ## Embedding Visualization Result

 This is a set of the visualization result.
-I haven't put too much efforts into improving the parameters and algorithm itself, so the result seems a little bit simple.
+I haven't put too much efforts into improving the parameters and the visualization of the author points and conference points, I think those may be good future work.

 <div align="center">
 <img src="1.png" width="500" style="margin-left:auto;margin-right:auto">